People of Opensnow

 Boulder, CO is his home base now and forever.
 The weather is great, the people are supportive, and it’s the best place in the world to start a business.

-Co-Founder, CTO & Meteorologist
+Co-Founder, CTO & Upper Midwest Meteorologist

-Hailing from the fine state of Colorado, Andrew is the brains behind the code and design of the site.
+Hailing from the state of Minnesota, Andrew is the brains behind the code and design of the site.
 He is a life-long skier, meteorologist and an expert in web design, development, and working with weather data.
 While studying meteorology and computer science at the University of Utah, he also built the popular site Utah Ski Weather.

 After graduation, Andrew spent time working at NOAA’s National Weather Service as the Geospatial and Mobile Program Manager for Western Region Headquarters.
 There he was part of the team that developed and built Interactive NWS, a mobile alerting system for emergency managers.
 Due to this work, he was the recipient of the NOAA Administrator’s Award, a prestigious honor within the Department of Commerce.

 After leaving NOAA, Andrew continued his work as a web developer in the atmospheric sciences field at the National Center for Atmospheric Research in Boulder, Colorado.
 After working about a year, he decided to follow his true passions for mountain meteorology and left to work full time with Joel on both Chance of Weather and OpenSnow.